bluekitchen/btstack/docs/manual/docs/appendix/events_errors.md

     Possible errors: an L2CAP error, out of memory.

 -   RFCOMM_EVENT_CREDITS - The application can resume sending when
     this even is received.
-See Section [section:flowcontrol] for more on RFCOMM credit-based flow-control.
+See Section on [RFCOMM credit-based flow-control]{protocols/#sec:flowControlProtocols} for more.

 -   RFCOMM_EVENT_SERVICE_REGISTERED - Status not equal zero indicates
     an error.
 Possible errors: